section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 #### PySpark.ML

-It contains high-level API built on top of dataframes in building machine learning models.
-It has easy to use machine learning [pipelines](https://spark.apache.org/docs/2.3.1/api/python/pyspark.ml.html) used to automate the machine learning workflow.
+It contains a high-level API built on top of data frames in building machine learning models.
+It has easy-to-use machine learning [pipelines](https://spark.apache.org/docs/2.3.1/api/python/pyspark.ml.html) used to automate the machine learning workflow.

 #### PySpark.MLib

-It contains high-level API built on top of RDD in building machine learning models.
-It consists of common learning algorithms for regression, classification, clustering, and collaborative filtering.
+It contains a high-level API built on top of RDD in building machine learning models.
+It consists of learning algorithms for regression, classification, clustering, and collaborative filtering.

-In this tutorial, we shall use `PySpark.ML API` in building our multiclass text classification model.
+In this tutorial, we shall use `PySpark.ML API` in building our multi-class text classification model.

 > NOTE: We are using `PySpark.ML API` in building our model because `PySpark.MLib` is deprecated and will be removed in the next PySpark release.